tylermystery/builder/spec_sheet.md

 Core Functionality
 Airtable Integration: The application's data is powered by an Airtable database.Secure API Proxy: Intended to handle all Airtable API communication securely via a serverless function to prevent exposing the API token.
 Currently, this is incomplete, as client-side code uses a hardcoded token, posing a security risk.Session Management: User selections and collaborations can be saved and loaded as unique sessions via a separate "Sessions" table.
 A dropdown menu displays saved sessions, but loading functionality is incomplete due to a missing event listener.
-Autosave is also not implemented, despite a UI toggle.Dynamic Catalog Display:
+Autosave is also not implemented, despite a UI toggle with a disclaimer tooltip.Dynamic Catalog Display:

 Two-Row Horizontal Layout: Events are displayed in a two-row, horizontally scrolling layout that loads more items as the user scrolls to the end ("infinite scroll").
 Event Cards: Each event is presented on a "card" that shows its name, image, duration, price, and pricing model.Image Handling: